Generating Comments on Static Sites with Staticman

 Firstly go to your repository and go to the settings page.
 Navigate to the collaborators and search for staticmanapp and add as a collaborator.
 Next you need to go to a URL which will be formatted like this https://api.staticman.net/v2/connect/my-github-name/my-repository-name.
 If everything went okay you will land on a white page that literally just has the word “OK”.

 Next step is to create a file in the root of your directory called staticman.yml.
-If you are using version 1 of Staticman you will put this information into your _config.yml file but I am using version 2 so I will make this seperate file.
+If you are using version 1 of Staticman you will put this information into your _config.yml file but I am using version 2 so I will make this separate file.
 Which looks like this:

 allowedFields: ['name', 'email', 'message']